 In a prior post I shared my personal experience that led me on an unending exploration: Yoga Therapy for Healthy Bones, and the fountain of youth.
-My compass pointed me to endless books, workshops and lectures.
-So, now I’m passing on the roadmap to my students via a series of Yoga Therapy workshops for osteoporosis, osteoarthritis and general bone health.
+My compass pointed me to endless books, workshops, and lectures.
+So, now I’m passing on the roadmap to my students via a series of Yoga Therapy workshops for osteoporosis, osteoarthritis, and general bone health.
 I call it, Dem Bones.
-The series is not based on pie in the sky claims, but from research and the knowledge of many yoga therapists, several of whom are MDs.
+The series is not based on pie in the sky claims, but on research and the knowledge of many yoga therapists, several of whom are MDs.
 The first session is Sunday, Oct.
 4 at Cuatro Vientos in Todos Santos, Mexico.
-To register for for private sessions or group workshops, connect with me.
+To register for private sessions or group workshops, connect with me.

 In my second Dem Bones blog, I tap into pointers from Baxter Bell, MD.
-Stay tuned for future Dem Bones posts, quoting other prominent yoga therapists and/or physicians.
+Read the next Dem Bones posts, quoting other prominent yoga therapists and/or physicians.

 Dem Bones are precious.
 Like a strand of pearls or mala beads connected together by fine but strong threads.

 Degenerative bone disease doesn’t sound as scary as a hip fracture.
 But, take a look at statistics from the Centers for Disease Control and Prevention.

 “Yoga is both helpful in addressing the acute problems of swelling and pain, and the longer-term issues of improving mobility, strength, and stability of the knee joints,” Dr. Bell says, referring to arthritis.